google-research/bert/README.md

 If you need to maintain alignment between the original and tokenized words (for projecting training labels), see the [Tokenization](#tokenization) section below.

+**Note:** You may see a message like `Could not find trained model in model_dir:
+/tmp/tmpuB5g5c, running initialization to predict.` This message is expected, it just means that we are using the `init_from_checkpoint()` API rather than the saved model API.
+If you don't specify a checkpoint or specify an invalid checkpoint, this script will complain.

 ## Tokenization